Photo

 John Samuel Robert Heath (Sam) was born in 1893 in Geelong.
 He was an amazing character, at once artist, sportsman, philosopher, dentist and epicurean.

-Raised a Plymouth Brethren, he studied Applied Mechanics at Gordon Technical College in Geelong, passing with credit.
+Raised a Presbyterian and later Plymouth Brethren, he studied Applied Mechanics at Gordon Technical College in Geelong, passing with credit.
 He won many scholarships and distinctions in sport, and an entrance scholarship to "Central College" in Geelong, where he was dux and matriculated with honours.
 He went for a time to be a "Roebuck Dentist" before he started studying for teaching, and earned 1st and 2nd class teaching certificates (1st class in 16 subjects, honours in most), but then spent a year studying dentistry before making a break to earn money to continue.
-He was given charge of "model school" at Flinders, and worked at various country schools before being on staff at Caulfield Grammar School and intended going back to University but war broke out.
+He was given charge of "model school" at Flinders, and worked at various country schools before being on staff at Caulfield Grammar School and intended going back to University, but war broke out.

 After marrying Eileen in 1927, they were living above the fire station at 18 Collins St Melbourne.
 Since the only good roads were in the busy city centre, the only opportunity to "open it up" was when the fire engines had cleared the road.
 He (and later with Eileen) would hear the bells sound downstairs, and would race downstairs, fire up the Austin and follow the fire trucks down the main street.

 A later rollover accident around 1930 landed he and his wife in hospital.
 The car left the road near Pakenham and was heading for a fallen tree.
 Eileen threw the bassinet from the car before it glanced off the tree and rolled over.
 She spent 4 months in a coma with almost every bone broken.
 John was hurt and unable to work for six weeks with several broken bones, but the baby, John Robert Heath, was unhurt.
 Even this accident did not dampen his enthusiasm for driving, but his son John was a careful driver throughout his life, a trait not shared by the younger brothers!
-He later raced sports cars (by Bugatti, Fraser, Jowett and others) at Phillip Island and the 1950's Albert Park circuit, as well as many rallies in the Colac ranges.
-The family cars from 1930 were a succession of Rolls-Royce saloons, notably one during WW2 that had a gas producer that was used to cook the Christmas Dinner en route to the picnic at Seaford.
-They used to holiday with extended family at Torquay.
-In one incident there, the rising tide bogged the Rolls Royce on the ocean beach, from where it was rescued just in the nick of time by a hastily-fetched team of draught horses.
-The family lived for a few years at Fairmont Avenue, Camberwell (the so-called Golf Links Estate - by then the Riversdale golf club had relocated to Mt Waverley), when his first son John started school at Camberwell Grammar.
-Though unable to enter, he was a flag marshall at the 1933 Grand Prix at Philip Island.
+He later raced sports cars (by Bugatti, Lea-Francis, Jowett and others) at Phillip Island and the 1950's Albert Park circuit, as well as many rallies in the Colac ranges.

-In later life he was a special magistrate in the Caulfield Children's court, a role also played by his wife Eileen, who was a force of nature.
+From 1933 through at least 1942 he was a special magistrate in the Caulfield Children's court, a role also played by his wife Eileen, who was a force of nature.